 Max Haiven is Research Chair in Culture, Media and Social Justice at Lakehead University, Canada.
-His books include Art after Money, Money after Art (Pluto, 2018), Crises of Imagination, Crises of Power (Zed Books, 2004), Cultures of Financialization (Palgrave MacMillan, 2014) and the Radical Imagination (Zed Books, 2014).
+His books include Revenge Capitalism, Art after Money, Money after Art, Crises of Imagination, Crises of Power and The Radical Imagination.

 'Perhaps the most theoretically creative radical thinker of the moment'- David Graeber, author of 'Debt: The First 5000 Years'

 'Max Haiven retraces the roots of the current regression, of the reactionary trend that is driving the world toward a new darkness.
 These roots are humiliation and revenge.
 In my opinion, this book is of strategic importance'- Franco Berardi, author of 'Futurability: The Age of Impotence and the Horizon of Possibility'

 'A deeply learned debt warrior, Haiven lays bare the abject cruelty of financial capitalism, and provides us with a rich supply of sources and arguments for a fightback that gives as good as it takes'- Andrew Ross, author of 'Creditocracy and the Case for Debt Refusal'